moritzhauschulz/structure_preserving_operator_learning/README.md

 3. Using WANDB
     If you do not wish to use WANDB for tracking training dynamics, choose --wandb False.
 Else, specify --wandb_user and --wandb_project.

-5. Run codes for experiments (NOTE: adapting the the specification requires some insight into the code structure, especially of main.py):
+5. Run codes for experiments (NOTE: adapting the specifications requires some insight into the code structure, especially of main.py):
     ```bash
     bash scripts/afno_1.sh
     ```